East Slavs

 The East Slavs are the most populous subgroup of the Slavs.
-They speak the East Slavic languages, and formed the majority of the population of the medieval state Kievan Rus', which they claim as their cultural ancestor.
-Today, the East Slavs consist of Belarusians, Russians, Rusyns, and Ukrainians.
+They speak the East Slavic languages, and formed the majority of the population of the medieval state Kievan Rus', which they consider their cultural ancestor.
+Belarusians, Russians and Ukrainians are the existing East Slavic groups.
+Rusyns are sometimes considered a separate nation, though they are often considered a subgroup of Ukrainians.